unicef/django-streaming/docs/src/cli.md

 **Options:**

-*   `--queues TEXT`: (option, multiple) The alias of the queue to listen to.
+*   `-q`, `--queues TEXT`: The alias of the queue to listen to.
 You can specify this option multiple times to listen to multiple queues.
 If not provided, it will listen to all queues defined in `STREAMING['QUEUES']`.
 *   `--payload`: (flag) Print the message payload.
-*   `--autoreload`: (flag) Enable auto-reloading for development.
+*   `--reload`: (flag) Enable auto-reloading for development.
 *   `--pretty`: (flag) Pretty-print the JSON payload.

 **Example:**